-We are proud and grateful for our long partnership with the Frist Presbyterian Church where our Food Pantry has been located since its beginning.
-It is open weekdays from 9:00 to 12:00 pm and an additional two hours in the afternoon on Tuesday and Thursday from 1:00-3:00.
+We are proud and grateful for our long partnership with the First Presbyterian Church where our Food Pantry has been located since its beginning.
+The Food Pantry is open weekdays from 9:00 to 12:00 pm and additional hours on Monday, Tuesday and Thursday from 1:00 to 3:00 pm.
+With a referral from the Drop In Center, families and individuals in Kanawha County can access food twice a month without fear of judgement.

 Staffed by volunteers with the Charleston Interfaith Council on Social Concerns (CICSC).
 Robin Snyder generously gives of her time and skills to coordinate a dedicated corps of over 20 volunteers.
 Claude Churchwell in particular has been a devoted manager of the food pantry for many years.
 This “choice food” pantry (families “shop” our shelves for personal selections to meet their families’ preferences) helps put food on the table of many working poor and in the mouths of the homeless.
 With a referral from the Drop-In Center, families and individuals in Kanawha County can access food at least once a month without fear of judgment or being turned away.